songzhang015/study-group-app/README.md

 1. Install Docker at https://docs.docker.com/get-started/get-docker/.
 2. Once Docker has been installed, open the Docker Desktop application.
      - This is to ensure Docker services are active, but you do not have to interact with the GUI.
 4. In a terminal, `cd` into the repository's main directory (ex.
-Downloads/study-group-app/ not frontend or backend).
+Downloads/study-group-app/) and not a subdirectory.
 5. Run `docker compose up -d` to run the server.
-     - If you are composing the server for the first time, please allow roughly 30-45 seconds to download dependencies.
+     - If you are composing the server for the first time, please allow roughly 30-45 seconds to download dependencies and start the server.
 7. Access the app at http://localhost:3000/
      - Once you log in, please allow location permissions, usually as a request located in the upper-left corner of the browser.
 8. To turn off the server, you may run `docker compose down` or manually shut it off in the Docker Desktop GUI.